xraypy/xraylarch/_sources/fitting/overview.txt

   This function should return the residual array, :math:`r` that will be minimized in the least-squares sense.

-After the fit has completed, several statistical results describing the fit quality and the values and uncertainties found for the parameters will be available.
-Though the description so far as been somewhat formal, the process is not as hard as it sounds, and all the topics will be discussed in more detail below.
+Note that the use of additional data in the **parameter group** makes this one way to pass in data to the objective function.
+After the fit has completed, several statistical results describing the fit quality and the values and uncertainties found for the parameters will be written to thie **parameter group**.

+Though the description so far as been somewhat formal, the process is not as hard as it sounds, and all the topics outlined so far will be discussed in more detail below.

-As mentioned above, the objective function needs to follow fairly strict guidelines.
-The first argument must be a Larch group containing all the Parameters for the mode, and the return value of the objective function must be the fit residual -- the array to be minimized in the least-squares sense.
+Because the objective function will be called by the fitting process, it needs to follow fairly strict guidelines in its inputs and outputs.
+Specifically, the first argument to the function **must** be a Larch group containing all the Parameters in the model.
+Furthermore, the return value of the objective function must be the fit residual -- the array to be minimized in the least-squares sense.

 We'll jump in with a simple example fit to a line, with this script::